 “It’s well established that testosterone by itself, for men with sexual dysfunction that includes erectile dysfunction, can improve erections in the majority of men who take it,” he told Harvard.

 Morgentaler does admit that some men may require testosterone and Viagra, however, in order to have adequate erections.

-Testosterone can be administered in a skin patch, skin gel, by injection, a solution applied to the armpit, or a patch applied to the upper gum.
+Testosterone can be administered in a skin patch, skin gel, cream form, by injection, a solution applied to the armpit, or a patch applied to the upper gum.
 A number of clinics offer testing for Low T and sell testosterone medications, and several drug companies are marketing testosterone replacement drugs to these clinics and physicians, as well as to the public.

 Once testosterone therapy is initiated, the patient usually undergoes lifelong treatment.
 Doctors will monitor the patient’s hormone levels every six months to a year.
 Depending on the patient, the checkups may be more frequent.

 Because testosterone allows men to increase muscle mass and performance, athletes and body builders use testosterone-boosting supplements and drugs to increase strength and improve recovery time.
 The practice of using these drugs is called “doping.”
 Athletes use both synthetic and bioidentical supplements.
 Body builders in particular are known for their use of synthetic hormones to rapidly increase muscle mass.